kikkask/kikkask/README.md

 <h1 align="center">Hi 👋, I'm Lucas Brito</h1>
-<h3 align="center">This is my Data Science repository!</h3>
+<h3 align="center">Welcome to my Python library!</h3>

-- 🌱 I’m currently learning **Python**

-- 💬 Ask me about **Excel, Power BI, Delphi, SQL, Data Analysis, Salesforce, Power Apps**

 - 📫 How to reach me **sirbritolucas@gmail.com**

-- ⚡ Fun fact **I did a interview about the year 2021 of the Canada national soccer team and my passion for Canadian soccer for the biggest network in Brazil.**
+- ⚡ Fun fact **I did a interview about the year 2021 of the Canada national soccer team and my passion for Canadian soccer for the biggest TV channel in Brazil.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">